-19.3 WAVELENGTH CALIBRATION
+17.3 WAVELENGTH CALIBRATION

-Follow the wavelength calibration as detailed in §17.
+Follow the wavelength calibration as detailed in §15.

-20 PRECAUTIONS
+18 PRECAUTIONS

-The following is a list of specific precautions aimed to preserve this equipment for good use.
+The following is a list of specific precautions aimed to preserve this system for good use.

-- Do not touch gratings or optics - Do not subject monochromator to violent physical shock this may invalidate wavelength calibration - Do not use over-long screws when mounting items to entrance slit for fear of damaging bilateral slits - Do not let the slits bear any heavy objects - Do not (dis)connect motorised slit cables whilst MAC electronics powered on - Do not (dis)connect external filter wheel cable whilst MAC electronics powered on - Follow carefully installation instructions of the external filter wheel
+- Do not touch gratings nor optics - Do not subject monochromator to violent physical shock- this may invalidate wavelength calibration - Do not separate component TMc300 from base plate - Do not use over-long screws when mounting items to entrance slit for fear of damaging bilateral slits - Do not let the slits bear any heavy objects - Do not (dis)connect motorised slit cables whilst MAC electronics powered on - Do not (dis)connect external filter wheel cable whilst MAC electronics powered on - Follow carefully installation instructions of the external filter wheel